Worker Classification Tests: DOL, IRS, State Tests for Classifying Workers

 The IRS is involved in independent contractor classification because they must provide guidelines for employers’ tax liability.
 Depending on the type of business relationship an employer has with their workers, they may or may not be responsible for withholding income taxes, withholding and paying Social Security and Medicare taxes, and paying unemployment tax on wages.

-In order to determine if a worker is an independent contractor or an employee in the eyes of the IRS, businesses must weigh common law rules—facts that provide evidence of the degree of control and independence in the relationship between a worker and a business.
+To determine if a worker is an independent contractor or an employee in the eyes of the IRS, businesses must weigh common law rules—facts that provide evidence of the degree of control and independence in the relationship between a worker and a business.
 These degrees of control fall into three categories:

 1. Behavioral Control